11.1. Overloaded Operators and friend Functions

 Declaring a function as a friend.
 The friend keyword only appears in the class specification.
 This approach prevents arbitrary functions from becoming friends and accessing a class's private features.

-Friend functions are like a trusted neighbor: they are not a member of our family, but we trust them with keys that allow them to enter our (private) house.
+Friend functions are like a trusted neighbor: they are not a family member, but we trust them with keys that allow them to enter our (private) house.
 By trusting our friends, they can carry out tasks on our behalf (e.g., bringing our mail while we are on vacation) that they could not do otherwise.
 Similarly, friend functions can perform tasks that not even member functions can do.

 Summary